Cuntz-Krieger algebras and one-sided conjugacy of shifts of finite type and their groupoids: Introduction

 In~\cite{Mat10}, K.~Matsumoto introduced the notion of continuous orbit equivalence of one-sided shift spaces of finite type and showed that for irreducible and non-permutation $\{0,1\}$-matrices $A$ and $B$, the one-sided shift spaces $(\X_A,\sigma_A)$ and $(\X_B,\sigma_B)$ are continuously orbit equivalent if and only if there is a diagonal preserving $*$-isomorphism (i.e., a $*$-isomorphism that maps $\D_A$ onto $\D_B$) between the Cuntz--Krieger algebras $\OO_A$ and $\OO_B$.
 Building on the reconstruction theory of J.~Renault in~\cite{Renault08}, H.~Matui and K.~Matsumoto observed in~\cite{MM14} that this is equivalent to isomorphism of the groupoids $\G_A$ and $\G_B$.
 These results were in~\cite{CEOR} shown to hold for any pair of finite square $\{0,1\}$-matrices $A$ and $B$ with no zero rows and no zero colums.

-K.~Matsumoto also introduced the stronger notion of eventual conjugacy of one-sided shifts and showed that for irreducible and non-permutation $\{0,1\}$-matrices $A$ and $B$, eventual conjugacy of $(\X_A,\sigma_A)$ and $(\X_B,\sigma_B)$ is equivalent to diagonal preserving $*$-isomorphism of the Cuntz--Krieger algebras $\OO_A$ and $\OO_B$ that intertwines the gauge action (see~\cite[Theorem 3.5]{Mat17cts}).
+Given irreducible and non-permutation $\{0,1\}$-matrices $A$ and $B$, K.~Matsumoto proved that the stronger notion of eventual conjugacy of one-sided shifts is completely characterized by diagonal-preserving $*$-isomorphism of the Cuntz--Krieger algebras which intertwines the gauge actions, see~\cite{Mat17cts}.
 This is generalized to any pair of finite square $\{0,1\}$-matrices $A$ and $B$ with no zero rows and no zero colums in~\cite{CR}.
-It is, however, left open whether eventual conjugacy is equivalent to conjugacy.
-In the wake of the above mentioned results, the question can be rephrased as to whether diagonal preserving $*$-isomorphism of Cuntz--Krieger algebras intertwining the gauge action actually characterizes conjugacy (see~\cite[Remark 3.6]{Mat17cts} or~\cite[p.
+K.~Matsumoto then asks the question whether eventual conjugacy is equivalent to conjugacy.
+In the wake of the above mentioned results, the question can be rephrased as to whether diagonal preserving $*$-isomorphism of Cuntz--Krieger algebras intertwining the gauge actions actually characterizes conjugacy (see~\cite[Remark 3.6]{Mat17cts} or~\cite[p.
 1139]{Mat17uni}).

-In this paper, we introduce for any finite square $\{0,1\}$-matrix $A$ a continuous groupoid homomorphism $\epsilon_A\colon \G_A\LRA\G_A$ which induces a completely positive map $\tau_A\colon \OO_A\LRA\OO_A$.
-This is different, but related to the completely positive map $\phi_A\colon \OO_A\LRA\OO_A$ considered in~\cite{CK80}.
+In this paper, we address this question and the characterization of one-sided conjugacy of finite type shift spaces in relation to~\cite[Proposition 2.17]{CK80}.
+Given any finite square $\{0,1\}$-matrix $A$ with no zero rows or zero columns, we introduce a continuous groupoid homomorphism $\epsilon_A\colon \G_A\LRA\G_A$ which induces a completely positive map $\tau_A\colon \OO_A\LRA\OO_A$.
+This is different but related to the completely positive map $\phi_A\colon \OO_A\LRA\OO_A$ considered in~\cite{CK80}.
 We show that for a pair of finite square $\{0,1\}$-matrices $A$ and $B$ with no zero rows and no zero colums, the one-sided shift spaces $(\X_A,\sigma_A)$ and $(\X_B,\sigma_B)$ are conjugate if and only if there is a diagonal preserving $*$-isomorphism $\Psi\colon \OO_A\LRA\OO_B$ that intertwines $\tau_A$ and $\tau_B$, if and only if there is a groupoid isomorphism $\Phi\colon \G_A\LRA\G_B$ that intertwines $\epsilon_A$ and $\epsilon_B$.
 We also show that these conditions are equivalent to the existence of a diagonal preserving $*$-isomorphism between $\OO_A$ and $\OO_B$ that intertwines both the gauge actions and $\phi_A|_{\D_A}$ and $\phi_B|_{\D_B}$, and thus show that~\cite[Proposition 2.17]{CK80} holds also for matrices that do not satisfy condition (I).
 Finally, we exhibit an example of two irreducible shifts of finite type which are eventually conjugate but not conjugate.
-This shows that conjugacy is strictly stronger than eventual conjugacy and thereby answers K.~Matsumoto's question in the negative.
+This shows that conjugacy is strictly stronger than eventual conjugacy and this answers K.~Matsumoto's question in the negative.